EDI-Systems/M5P01_Prokaron/PULL_REQUEST_TEMPLATE.md

 - [ ] All redundant code is removed, or properly commented for future use in a well manner
 - [ ] Tricky code are well commented
 - [ ] Code in this pull request is thoroughly tested
+- [ ] Pull requests are squashed and commit messages are well written